gitbls/pistrong/README.md

 * pistrong easily enables a one certificate for multiple user devices, or a one certificate per user device scenario.
 The former is a wee bit easier, the latter provides finer granularity access control.

+## Local Mail

+If your system does not have the capability to send email, you can easily install a local-only email system.
+Here are the steps:

+* Install postfix -- `sudo apt-get install bsd-mailx postfix libsasl2-modules` You don't really need bsd-mailx but it may be useful to have a local bash shell mail command for testing.

+* Install dovecot -- See the file https://raw.githubusercontent.com/gitbls/pistrong/install-dovecot.
+It will install and configure dovecot for local, non-ssl usage, which should be fine for installing pistrong-created certs to your Windows or iOS device.

+* You'll also need to have a webserver installed.
+If you `sudo apt-get install apache2` before running makeMyCA everything will be set up correctly.
+You may need to restart the apache2 service after running makeMyCA.

 ## Not Yet Completed

   * Android and MacOS testing - Certificate install testing and documentation for these devices.

+  * In-depth crypto performance/security tradeoff evaluation.

   * Install on other distros - Additional popular distros should be added to InstallPiStrong